Dexilant Lawyers for Kidney Injury and Stomach Cancer Lawsuits

 When Dexilant was introduced, the drug was almost immediately under fire by consumer groups like Public Citizen, which listed it on its “worst pills” list, indicating that it had no advantages over other PPIs already on the market.
 The group pointed out that the sole purpose of introducing the medication was to allow Takeda Pharmaceuticals to charge three times the cost of generic PPIs already on the market.

-Although it appears that the drug maker knew or should have known about the Dexilant kidney risks, Takeda Pharmaceuticals placed its desire for profits before consumer safety by aggressively marketing the drug while withholding warnings from consumers and the medical community.
+Although it appears that the drug maker knew or should have known about the Dexilant kidney problems and potential risk of stomach cancer, Takeda Pharmaceuticals placed its desire for profits before consumer safety by aggressively marketing the drug while withholding warnings from consumers and the medical community.

 ▸ Dexilant Interstitial Nephritis Warnings